Welcome to EstateMate User Guide!

 • ejob 3 d/fix faucet changes the description of the job with job number 3 to "fix faucet".

-Find maintenance jobs whose descriptions contain any of the given keyword.
+Finds maintenance jobs whose descriptions contain any of the given keywords.

 Format: fjob KEYWORD [MORE KEYWORDS]